pingcap/blog/2017-07-28-raftintikv.md

 `id`: The unique identification of the Raft node.
 Within a Raft cluster, `id` has to be unique.
 Inside TiKV, the global uniqueness of `id` is guaranteed through PD.

-`election_tick`: When a Follower hasn’t received the message sent by its Leader after the `election_tick` time, then there will be a new election and TiKV uses 50 as the default.
+`election_tick`: When a Follower hasn't received the message sent by its Leader after the `election_tick` time, then there will be a new election and TiKV uses 50 as the default.

 `heartbeat_tick`: The Leader sends a heartbeat message to its Follower every `hearbeat_tick`.
 The default value is 10.